vitalets/playwright-bdd/docs/writing-steps/snippets.md

         When I click link "Get started"
         Then I see in title "Playwright"
 ```
-And executed it without defining it's steps implementation:
+And executed it without defining its steps implementation:
 ```
 npx bddgen && npx playwright test
 ```
-The output shows an error and provides code snippets, that you can copy-paste to your codebase:
+The output shows an error and provides code snippets that you can copy-paste to your codebase:
 ```
 Missing step definitions: 3